Main Menu

 Scholarships

-BHS Virtual Financial Aid Night November 2023
+Virtual Financial Aid Night Presentation

 Students in grades 9-12 are encouraged to visit the Counseling Canvas pages to explore a variety of scholarship and enrichment opportunities.
 New scholarships are posted to the 12th grade Counseling Canvas site almost weekly!
 Once on the 12th Grade Canvas site, seniors should go to Modules-Scholarships and Financial Aid to search opportunities.
 Ninth, tenth, and eleventh graders should also check the Counseling Canvas sites under the Enrichment Modules.